Skip to content

 How to use an infrared camera for home inspection

-Common culprits for infrared cameras include doors, windows, exterior outlets, ducts, and connections to the outside such as cables or plumbing fixtures.
+Common culprits for home inspection infrared scans include doors, windows, exterior outlets, ducts, and connections to the outside such as cables or plumbing fixtures.
 Areas that might need additional insulation include attics, walls, floors, foundations, crawl spaces, and ducts.
 Older homes that have not been well maintained can usually benefit the most from air sealing and adding insulation.
 Air leaks and insulation gaps are also often created during renovations, when contractors are drilling holes or moving insulation around.

 Shop Teslong infrared cameras today!

-Teslong makes the best infrared camera for home inspection, which can be used for identifying air leaks, energy loss, and other thermal problems when you are performing a house inspection.
 Infrared cameras are also great for finding people or animals in the woods, quickly locating water leaks, checking for properly functioning plumbing, identifying overheating electrical components, and many other applications.

 Explore Teslong Products: